akilli/editor/README.md

 ## Note

-As this project is in a early state, some planned features are not finished yet or still missing.
+As this project is in an early state, some planned features are not finished yet or still missing.

 ## Usage